hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 The reader should have the knowledge of HTTP <a href="https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods" target="_blank">request methods</a> like `GET`, `PUT` and `PATCH`.

-Moreover, it is assumed that the reader knows how to manage Redfish sessions as described in the [Redfish API Reference documentation](https://servermanagementportal.ext.hpe.com/docs/concepts/redfishauthentication/).
+Moreover, it is assumed that the reader knows how to manage Redfish sessions as described in the <a href="https://servermanagementportal.ext.hpe.com/docs/concepts/redfishauthentication/" target="_blank">HPE Redfish API Reference documentation</a>.
 More hints for managing iLO sessions with Redfish can be found in this <a href="https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/" target="_blank">article</a>.

 ## Storage data models